grafana/pyroscope/docs/sources/configure-client/grafana-agent/_index.md

 1. Configure the Agent to use eBPF for profiling.
 Refer to the [eBPF documentation](/docs/pyroscope/latest/configure-client/grafana-agent/ebpf) for detailed steps.
 1. The collector collects eBPF profiles and sends them to the Pyroscope server.

+### Supported languages

+This eBPF profiler only collects CPU profiles.
+Generally, natively compiled languages like C/C++, Go, and Rust are supported.
+Refer to [Troubleshooting unknown symbols][troubleshooting] for additional requirements.

+Python is the only supported high-level language, as long as `python_enabled=true`.
+Other high-level languages like Java, Ruby, PHP, and JavaScript require additional work to show stack traces of methods in these languages correctly.
+Currently, the CPU usage for these languages is reported as belonging to the runtime's methods.

 ## Golang profiling in pull mode

 In pull mode, the collector periodically retrieves profiles from Golang applications, specifically targeting the pprof endpoints.